Bobahan/Clients/README.md

-Simple website created using HTML, CSS & Javascript with smooth scroll effect
+Simple website created using HTML and CSS